Diving Into the Granular Details of Search Filters

 As someone is searching, the filters will show what they’ve already selected, providing a basis for proper similarities.
 It can cascade their options based on what they’ve selected in particular, providing a category or thematic area to search through.

 The filters need to dynamically change to actually represent the curated filters, that they are part of a particular category, that they have specific attributes and characteristics, etc. If the filters are unable to do so, it can be incredibly challenging for someone to navigate through and to filter for an item.
 It’s key that the most important and most used filters are presented at the top of the list of filters and that they can dynamically move their way up to the top of the list, preventing the user from having to scroll.
-Proving a dynamic and easy-to-use system in your search capability is important, as you want your consumers to easily find their desired product, leading to higher customer satisfaction.
+Proving a dynamic and easy-to-use system in your search capability is important, as you want the community buying group to easily find their desired products, leading to higher customer satisfaction.

 Within a set of filters, you may be presented with hundreds of attributes, which can be very overwhelming.
 As such, you typically only want to show users a few of the most popular attributes within a filter type.
 For example, maybe one of the filter types is based on color.
 Instead of showing 100 different color choices, maybe show the most popular 12 and then have an option to load more by clicking a “load more” button.